MatthewRudolph/Airy-ApplicationInsights-Owin/README.md

           return "value";
       }
       ```
-       With IncludeParamterNames set to false the Operation Name is set to GET api/Values/Get
+       With IncludeParamterNames set to false the Operation Name is set to:
+       **GET api/Values/Get**
-       With IncludeParamterNames set to true the Operation Name is set to GET api/Values/Get/{id}
+       With IncludeParamterNames set to true the Operation Name is set to:
+       **GET api/Values/Get/\{id\}**

        This is useful if you have MVC or API controllers with the same method name but different parameters, as it allows them to be grouped correctly in the Application Insights portal.

     - public string WebApiRoutePrefix
       Sets the prefix to pre-append to the ControllerAction string when a Web Api controller is used.

       Default value is "api"